-Lead Independent Director
+DR LAM LEE G Lead Independent Director

 Dr Lam was appointed to the Board on 5 June 2007.
-He is chairman of Hong Kong Cyberport Management Company Limited.
-He started his career in Canada at Bell-Northern Research (the R&D arm of Nortel) and in Hong Kong at Hong Kong Telecom.
-He later joined Singapore Technologies Telemedia (then part of Temasek Holdings) and BOC International Holdings (the international investment banking arm of the Bank of China group) where he served as Vice-Chairman and Chief Operating Officer of its investment banking division.
-Until late 2006, Dr Lam was President and Chief Executive Officer of Chia Tai Enterprises International (now called C.P.
-Lotus Corporation, then part of CP Group).
-He was Chairman - Hong Kong / Vietnam / Cambodia / Laos / Myanmar / Thailand and Senior Adviser - Asia of Macquarie Capital, and Non-Executive Chairman - Greater China and ASEAN Region and Chief Advisor - Asia of Macquarie Infrastructure and Real Assets.
+Dr Lam has extensive international experience in general management, strategy consulting, corporate governance, direct investment, investment banking and asset management.
+He started his career in Canada at Bell-Northern Research (the research and development arm of Nortel) and Bell Canada, and later he returned to Hong Kong to serve as general manager at Hong Kong Telecom, Vice President and Managing Partner - Greater China of the international management consulting firm A.T.
+Kearney, President and Chief Executive Officer and Vice Chairman of the Board of Chia Tai Enterprises International (now C.P.
+Lotus Corporation) of multinational conglomerate C.P.
+Group, Vice-Chairman and Chief Operating Officer of investment banking division of BOC International Holdings (the international investment banking arm of the Bank of China group), Executive Director of Singapore Technologies Telemedia (a member of Temasek Holdings), Chairman - Hong Kong / Vietnam / Cambodia / Laos / Myanmar / Thailand and Senior Adviser - Asia of Macquarie Capital, Non-executive Chairman - Greater China and ASEAN Region and Chief Advisor - Asia of Macquarie Infrastructure and Real Assets, and Senior Advisor, Macquarie Group Asia.